V-Sekai/manuals/decisions/20240623-do-cdn-for-launcher.md

-# Proposed: Use GitHub Actions and Digital Ocean Spaces for a V-Sekai Launcher
+# Draft: Use GitHub Actions and Digital Ocean Spaces for a V-Sekai Launcher

 ## Context